Skip To Main Content

 Prior to joining the Jumbos, Mastronardi's career in athletics administration included a 16-year stint at Emmanuel College, where she served as the Director of Athletics from 2015-17.
 At Emmanuel, Mastronardi was named the 2017 Great Northeast Athletic Conference (GNAC) Executive of the Year, following a vote by her fellow athletic directors across the conference.

-In 2001, Mastronardi began working at Emmanuel College as an Assistant AD, assistant women’s basketball coach and Student-Athlete Advisory Committee advisor.
+In 2001, Mastronardi began working at Emmanuel College as an Assistant AD and Assistant Women’s Basketball Coach.
 She was promoted to Associate AD in 2003 and worked in a variety of expanded roles across the department over the next 12 years.
-In 2015, Emmanuel appointed Mastronardi to serve as the Director of Athletics.
-In that role, she directed all aspects of Emmanuel’s Division III athletics program and helped lead the Saints to their first-ever GNAC Women’s Commissioner’s Cup in 2016.
+In 2015, Emmanuel appointed Mastronardi to serve as the Director of Athletics, where she led all aspects of Emmanuel’s Division III athletics program and guided the Saints to their first-ever GNAC Commissioner’s Cup in 2016.
 Mastronardi twice won Emmanuel’s college-wide "Staff Unsung Hero Award."

 Mastronardi ran the Boston Marathon three times (1999, 2000, 2012).